danswart/ryb-book/_book/110-motivations-needs.md

 - Marketing firm....?

-Kent Billingsley (author of the excellent book  _Entrepreneur to Millionaire_ (available here) asks you to begin with the marketplace and to hold your new idea off for a moment.
-First, identify an unmet need in the marketplace.
-Only then, specify how your new idea will address it.  remember, even if you don't personally have the skill, expertise or technical know-how that is needed you can always hire or partner with others who do.
+Kent Billingsley (author of the excellent book  _Entrepreneur to Millionaire_ (available here) asks you put your great idea off to the side for a moment and examine the marketplace.
+Can you identify an unmet need in the marketplace?
+If so, then specify how your new idea will address it.
+Even if you don't personally have the skill, expertise or technical know-how that is needed you can always hire or partner with others who do.

-Most people approach it the other way round.
-They acquire a skill, degree or certification and an idea.
+Most people approach it the opposite way.
+They acquire a skill, a degree or certification and get an idea.
 They jump in and hope the marketplace will reward them for working so hard in the past and taking the leap to open a company.
 These are often the companies that struggle the most.

 Mr. Billingsley devised a powerful set of 3 questions to clarify **why your company even exists.**<br>